 - 1) Welcome to WCU and the Political Science Department! - 2) Are you aware of the 3 different tracks offered?
 Do you think you are in the right one?
 If not, you may change from one track to another.
 There is a "Change of Concentration" form required if you change (so Dept. can match you with an advisor knowledgeable about your track essential if Social Studies Teacher Ed. track.) - 3) The requirements of the PSC major are such that it is possible to double-major, or complete one or two Minors and/or Certificates if you strategize carefully as you choose your courses.
 Consider and choose courses in areas where you might be interested in perhaps adding a second major, a Minor or Certificate.
 More on this below. - 4) In your first year it is generally best to focus on completing Gen. Eds. & PSC Core courses.
 Best to take PSC 100 and 200 sooner than later (by end of sophomore year if possible). - 5) Be careful to promote/protect your GPA from the start! - a.
-Are you aware of that you can drop a class up until Week 9 of the given semester without penalty? - b.
+Are you aware that you can drop a class up until Week 9 of the given semester without penalty? - b.
 You can only take a class Pass/Fail if it is an elective. - c.
-If extremely extenuating circumstances make it difficult or impossible to adequately complete a class, a "No Grade" option exists to discuss with your professor, so you can make up the work by a deadline amenable to you and your professor (must be by the 9th week of the following term). - d.
+If extremely extenuating circumstances make it difficult or impossible to adequately complete a class, a "No Grade" option exists to discuss with your professor, so you can make up the work by a deadline amenable to you and your professor (or by the 9th week of the following term). - d.
 If you typically have "trouble" taking tests, now is the time to contact WCU's Office of Services for Students with Disabilities (OSSD) (Rm.
 223, Lawrence Center, x2564, to make an appointment) to determine if you qualify for special test-taking options, such as extended time, a separate, quiet, individualized space in which to take the test, a different test format than your professor offers (i.e. essays instead of multiple-choice, etc.).
 In many college classes, tests are often weighted more heavily than they were in your high school studies, so you want to make sure you can do your best starting now! - e.
 Second Semester: Note the more grades accumulate, the longer you are here, the harder it gets to radically improve your GPA.
 So take action now to do the best you can.
 Don't wait until it's too late! - 6) Are you interested in participating in short or long-term study-abroad programs at some point in your studies?
-To which region or country?
-(Inquire about Dept. or other Depts.' colleagues with
+Which region or country?
+(Inquire about Dept. or other Depts.' colleagues with those specialties, and/or to the Study Abroad office or to the Chair if you aren't sure).
+If so, you might want to start planning for it now to organize extra finances, coursework, applications, visas, etc. - 7) Do you want to participate in the department-based Political Science or International Affairs clubs?
+It's great to get involved -apply learning, network with other majors and professors.

-- those specialties, and/or to the Study Abroad office or to Chair if you aren't sure).
-If so, you might want to start planning for it now to organize extra finances, coursework, applications, visas, etc. - 7) Do you want to participate in the department-based Political Science or other student clubs?
-Great to get involved apply your learning, network with other majors and professors. - 8) Second Semester: Do you know if you want to double-major or take a Minor in a given area?
-When you decide, your advisor will need to sign an "Add a Minor" form, which is available with all forms on the WCU Registrar's site, or in the PSC office or from the Minor's department.
+8) Second Semester: Do you know if you want to double-major or take a Minor in a given area?
+When you decide, your advisor will need to sign an "Add a Minor" form, which is available in the PSC office or from the Minor's department.
+There are also multiple "Certificate" programs on campus, which usually require fewer credits than Minors.
+Be sure to peruse the WCU Catalog to see if you would like to take advantage of any of these opportunities.
+It can strengthen your resume and enhance your job potential.